torotil/jquery-typing/README.markdown

         delay: 400
     });

+Add `data-provide="typing"` attribute to your input and it will auto-magically start triggering `typing:start` and `typing:stop` events - you can treat these as ony other DOM events.
+This comes handy when working with frameworks like [Backbone JS][].

 `typing` command takes key-value object with `start`, `stop` and `delay` keys.
 They are all optional, so you can either pass only